 The unbeatable benefits of the VA loan program aren’t bestowed on every property that catches a military buyer’s eye.

-In order to garner VA approval, every home must undergo a VA appraisal.
-And although the VA appraisal has a reputation for being rigorous, its intentions are honorable: ensuring that homes purchased by veterans are fiscally and structurally sound.
+In order to obtain VA approval, every home must undergo a VA appraisal.
+Although the VA appraisal has a reputation for being rigorous, its intentions are honorable: ensuring that homes purchased by Veterans are fiscally and structurally sound.

-So how tough is the VA appraisal?
-In this post, we'll explore three factors that can influence any VA appraisal: VA appraisal guidelines, the appraiser assigned to the property and the individual lender.
+So how hard is the VA appraisal?
+We'll explore three factors that can influence any VA appraisal: VA appraisal guidelines, how you lender can influence the appraisal and how to pass it.

 Any appraisal will help a lender determine a property’s value.
-But VA appraisals go beyond conventional appraisals by incorporating a second function: ensuring that homes meet the VA’s Minimum Property Requirements (MPRs).
+However, VA appraisals go beyond conventional appraisals by incorporating a second function: ensuring that homes meet the VA’s Minimum Property Requirements (MPRs).

 Veterans need homes in good repair, not dicey money pits.
 In pursuit of that goal, MPRs establish basic standards for a home and its contents.
 Electrical and plumbing systems must be in good condition, roofs must be defect-free and basements must be dry.
 VA appraisal guidelines can be strict and prevent some fixer-uppers from passing the appraisal.
 Many of the guidelines can be frustrating for military buyers who are considering older homes in need of renovation.